mtlewandowski/mtlewandowski.github.io/_pages/about.md

 where our final solution is based on the stable pre-nucleolus of the underlying game.
 The results of computational experiments show that our procedure guarantees substantial gains from carpooling.
-These gains increase with the number of commuters and are comparable to gains achieved by centralized systems, which ignore stability and fairness
+These gains increase with the number of commuters and are comparable to gains achieved by centralized systems, which ignore stability and fairness.